 About Steno Diabetes Center Zealand

-Based on Region Zealand’s decentralized hospital structure, the Center will be established in new and existing buildings at the Region’s four hospital units and in its mental health services.
-The Center will improve the quality of initiatives for preventing and treating diabetes in collaboration with general practitioners and the municipalities.
+Based on Region Zealand’s decentralized hospital structure, the centre will be established in new and existing buildings at the Region’s four hospital units and in its mental health services.
+The centre will improve the quality of initiatives for preventing and treating diabetes in collaboration with general practitioners and the municipalities.

 About 10,000 people are expected to receive treatment at Steno Diabetes Center Zealand each year, but the ambition is that all the approximately 45,000 people with diabetes in the Region will notice an improvement in the quality of diabetes treatment.